markziemann/enrichment_recipe/docs/guide_for_linux_users_with_docker.md

  && git pull \
  && cd -
 ```
-It will ensure that the Docker image has the newest
+It will ensure that the Docker image has the updated contents of the Gihub repo.

-### Push the image to Dockerhub

 **28. Dockerhub push**